Posts

 Join hundreds of advisors from huge brokerage firms like Morgan Stanley, Merrill Lynch, Wells Fargo Advisors, Raymond James, and more!
 To start your quarterly subscription and see how The Sevens Report can help you grow your business, click here.

-The consumer sentiment reading will be the inflation data in that report: Sevens Report Editor, Tom Essaye, Quoted in Barron’s
+The Fed Provided A Legitimate Surprise: Sevens Report Editor, Tom Essaye, Quoted in Barron’s

-Also, click here to view the full Barron’s article published on June 14th, 2024.
+Also, click here to view the full Barron’s article published on December 20th, 2024.
 However, to see the Sevens Report’s full comments on the current market environment sign up here.

 It’ll be Very Hard for This Market to RallyIf you want research that comes with no long term commitment, yet provides independent, value added, plain English analysis of complex macro topics, then begin your Sevens Report subscription today by clicking here.